balanced-dev/yuzu-docs/docs/delivery/umbracoAutomation/introduction.md

 - Content creation : using definition page states and images from the definition pattern library to create content in Umbraco.
 - Bespoke mapping : configuring mappings to route data into grouped or global document types to prevent duplication and reduce complexity of CMS schema.

-This package is licenced on a subscription per developer basis as part of the Yuzu Developer package.
+There are two versions of this package, lite and pro.
+The lite package only allows global mapping using the Map All Viewmodels button in the footer.
+The pro version is licensed on a subscription per developer basis as part of the Yuzu Developer package.
+More information can be found at [Balanced.dev](http://balanced.dev)

-The dashboard for Yuzu Delivery Import is found in the **Settings** section of Umbraco under the **Yuzu Import** dashboard.
+The dashboard for Yuzu Delivery Import is found in the **Settings** section of Umbraco under the **User Interface Integration** group.

 ## Configuration